 We particularly target those teenagers at risk of a prison sentence.
 We provide the responsible adult and a lawyer to accompany them through the legal process.
 When a prison sentence can be avoided we take responsibility for housing the young person, provide a loving environment in which they can address their problems, and give them a vocational training and a way into the world of work.
 In the bitter Georgian winter we also feed more homeless teenagers who come to us for help (up to 40).

 Without help now, these teenagers will not be able to go on to work as adults, and are likely to remain homeless, or end up in prison.
 The chances are their lives will be short.
 By providing training and work placements, we give them the opportunity to build a stable adult life and contribute to their community.
-At the moment we house 9 teenagers including 2 mothers with 2 babies and a toddler.
-We can house 20 people if we can feed them.
+At the moment we are feeding 17 people every day including 2 mothers with 2 babies and a toddler, which gives us the chance to change their lives.

 Total Funding Goal: $9,979